-SPR: Ms. Connie Shea Connie.Shea@nbed.nb.ca
+SPR: Mr. Stéphane Dupont Stephane.dupont@nbed.nb.ca

 All students are required to obtain 1 credit in Modern History.
 Students planning to go to university or to study certain community college programs must select courses ending in either 1 or 2.
 Students should seek advice from the Guidance Department with regard to entrance requirements for specific programs.